 Edo Castle served as a miniature version for several years after the death of Shogun Iemitsu the Elder.

 Jidai Geki: The Reverend Kasuga lived through the tail of the Sengoku period and the main body of the series is set in the early Edo period.
+Although the swordfights this genre is known for are notably absent, with the ronin population so drastically decreased.

 Knight Templar: The Reverend Kasuga.
 She murders and kidnaps without batting an eye, and will use the only person she is halfway fond of as a brood mare.
 Her motivation?